Home » Metabolism » Metabolic Health » Hormonal Health

 Synthetic Hormone Drug Treatment:

 Standard synthetic hormone replacement drugs are, of course, by prescription only.
 Studies in the 1970s linked the synthetic estrogen and progesterone drugs to endometrial cancer.
 The drug company that produce the product released new products that promised to eliminate the original hazard and do everything from strengthening bones to an almost fountain-of-youth.
 Medical studies then linked those drugs to increased breast cancer, heart disease and strokes.
 When the scare began creating the need for a more natural approach, independent compounding pharmacies began creating bio-identical hormone prescriptions.
-So that they wouldn’t lose another ‘cash cow’ drug, the drug company fought back by rallying the FDA to push a law through that would keep the pharmacies from creating the more natural alternatives.
+So that they wouldn’t lose another ‘cash cow’ drug, the drug company fought back by rallying the to push a law through that would keep the pharmacies from creating the more natural alternatives.
 To combat the competition, the drug company created their own BHRT drug.
 It has been approved by the FDA, however, it is in a one-size-fits-all concept.

 Bio-Identical Hormones: